Blakepd/VBA/README.md

 IE_Automate_Class - Class Module to make ie automation easier.
 Follow the Class Module notes and see below IE_Mod for example.

 IE_Mod - Automating Internet Explorer with the above Class Module.
-A an example of how to use IE_Automate.
+An example of how to use IE_Automate with a few other options.

 More to come soon!